 How to Plant Camellias in the Garden

-Camellia shrubs frequently grow 5 to 7 feet wide and often reach about 15 feet tall.
+Camellia shrubs frequently grow five to seven feet wide and often reach about 15 feet tall.
 Since there are more than 300 different species of camellia, the exact size of your shrub will course will depend upon the exact variety of camellia you decide to plant.
 Although the shrubs can go relatively tall, they only grow about one foot a year.

 Due to their dense foliage, landscapers often implement camellias into hedges, use them as anchoring plants, or even highlight them as a stand-alone shrub.